 If you should visit only one place in Taipei, pick Xiangshan known as ‘Elephant Mountain Taipei’ for its stunning views.

-Situated in the Nangang District, easily accessible Elephant mountain makes for the of the best place to get panorama views of Taipei.
+Situated in the Nangang District, an easily accessible Elephant mountain makes for the best place to get panorama views of Taipei.
 After living in Taipei for more than two years, I can tell you that it is one of my favorite places to enjoy the Taipei skyline combined with natural beauty.

 Best time to visit Elephant mountain

-The place is popular for both: sunrise and the sunset.
+The place is popular for both: sunrise and sunset.
 I must say that sunsets during the weekend are a pretty popular time when you can find Elephant mountain a little crowded.
 If you are looking to go there in the evening, you should definitely pick a day during the workweek.